RoySoumik23/NGS_pipeline/Genome/README.md

 ├── hg38.fa.pac          # BWA index files
 ├── hg38.fa.sa           # BWA index files
 ```
+---
 This structure is essential for ensuring that the reference genome is properly indexed and ready for alignment and variant calling in the pipeline.
----

-🔍 **Key Highlights:**
+### Key Highlights:
 - **Release:** December 2013
 - **Build ID:** GRCh38 / hg38
 - **Organism:** Homo sapiens (human)